• The mediator is approached by an individual to assist.

 • This intake session can take place at a neutral venue or video conferencing.
 (If selecting video conferencing, all parties will need access to laptop/computer with appropriate access to video conference - please contact me for further requirements).

-Mediation takes place after the initial intake meetings with each party and if the Family Dispute Resolution Practitioner (the mediator) deems the issues and circumstances presented to be suitable for mediation.
+Mediation takes place after the initial intake meetings with each party and if the Family Dispute Resolution Practitioner / Mediator) deems the issues and circumstances presented to be suitable for mediation.

 A typical mediation session starts where each party and the mediator present opening statements.
 From the parties’ statements, an agenda is created and then ordered for discussion.